Japan · tool

 Hostels, street food, public transit

-Hostel dorm bed or a very basic capsule hotel.
+Hostel dorm or a very basic guesthouse.

-Convenience store meals, ramen shops, street food, and casual eateries.
+Convenience store meals, ramen shops, street food.

-Unlimited subway/train passes for extensive travel within Tokyo.
+Unlimited subway/train passes for central Tokyo.

-Small souvenirs, snacks, or occasional drinks.
+Small souvenirs, drinks, occasional snack.

 Mid-range